mercadopago/devsite-docs/guides/wallet-connect/create-payer-token.en.md

 ```
 ]]]

 With the payer token created, the account integration flow with Wallet Connect will have been successfully completed.
-Go to the [Advanced Payments](/developers/en/docs/wallet-connect/advanced-payments) section to perform the payment flow.
+Go to the [Payments](/developers/en/docs/wallet-connect/advanced-payments) section to perform the payment flow.